Deli Tuna Salad for Passover is an easy, light, and delicious tuna salad just like the one served in Jewish New York Delis, but kosher for Passover!

 While this was his search for Deli Tuna Salad, all we had to do was switch out regular mayo for good-tasting kosher for passover mayo and voila!

 Considering my lack of patience with cooking and, often, my lack of time, I love simple recipes like this one.
 It is quick and easy-to-make.
-It is great for kids and adults alike.
+It’s terrific light meal for kids and adults alike.
 It takes little effort and everyone loves it.

 It can be eaten as a snack, as a side, or in a sandwich.
-Great on matza!
+Delicious on matza!

 Variations